hoangduytran/blender-manual/manual/sculpt_paint/sculpting/tools/snake_hook.rst

 Pulls vertices along with the movement of the brush to create long, snake-like forms.
 During the stroke, geometry will be dynamically picked up & let go.

+When the *Rake* setting is used, the brush can also be used to rotate geometry via dragging.

 Brush Settings
 ==============